EmergentRealms/emergentrealms.github.io/blog/2024-06-15-planting-the-first-cobblestone.md

 title: "Planting the First Cobblestone: Inspiration and Early Prototyping"
 authors: [leaddev]
 date: 2024-06-15
-description: How a bedtime story for my kids grew into the earliest prototypes of Cobblestone Legacy.
+description: Kickstarting Cobblestone Legacy, a large-scale Godot 4.4 rogue-lite sandbox RPG I’m making for my kids, and charting the first prototypes that proved the vision.
-tags: [devlog, design, worldbuilding]
+tags: [devlog, design, worldbuilding, godot, indie-rpg, sandbox-worldbuilding]
 ---

 In the summer of 2024 I set out to build a game for my children.
-What started as a bedtime-story side project quickly snowballed into *Cobblestone Legacy*—a sandbox RPG about grit, survival, and hope in a procedurally generated city.
-This first entry looks back on the spark that ignited the project and the earliest weeks of prototyping inside Godot Engine.
+What started as a bedtime-story side project quickly snowballed into *Cobblestone Legacy*—a rogue-lite sandbox survival RPG about grit, discovery, and hope in a procedurally generated city.
+This first entry looks back on the spark that ignited the project, how the earliest Godot 4.4 prototypes took shape, and why positioning the work as a **large scale Godot project** matters for the journey ahead.
+If you want a broader snapshot of the vision, the [Project Overview](/docs/cobblestone/overview) expands on the pillars this devlog introduces.

 <!-- truncate -->